Discover the tastiest deer recipe

 • Preheat the oven to 180°C.

-• Add garlic and fresh herbs to the pan and place in the preheated oven for about 15-20 minutes.
+• Add garlic and fresh herbs to the pan and place it in the preheated oven for about 15-20 minutes.

 • Serve the venison saddle with the seasonal vegetables.